itamos-ism/itamos/docs/source/introduction/escapeprobability.rst

 ==================

-Radiative cooling and line emission play a central role in determining the thermal and chemical structure of the interstellar medium (ISM).
+Radiative cooling and line emission play a central role in determining the thermal and chemical structure of the ISM.
 In many astrophysical environments, however, spectral lines become optically thick, and emitted photons may undergo multiple absorption and re-emission events before escaping the medium.
 Accurately treating this radiative transfer